philc/book-notes/why we sleep - matthew walker.md

   * "Based on epidemiological studies of average sleep time, millions of individuals unwittingly spend years of their life in a sub-optimal state of psychological and physiological functioning, never maximizing their potential of mind or body due to their blind persistence in sleeping too little."
-  * "Drink drivers are often late in braking, and late in making evasive maneuvers.
+  * "Drunk drivers are often late in braking, and late in making evasive maneuvers.
 But when you fall asleep, or have a microsleep, you stop reacting altogether."
 And this results in more deadly crashes.
   * Power naps temporarily stave off severe lapses in concentration, but for a short time, and to a limited degree.